 Can My Laptop Output 4k?

-In short, it all comes down to your graphic card, NVIDIA 600 series and up with the help of either an HDMI cable or DisplayPort; AMD Radeon 79xx/78xx/77xx series and higher, R7 or R9 270 or higher.
+The resolution of an external display depends on that display and the graphic card of the laptop.
+An NVIDIA 600 series and up with the help of either an HDMI cable or DisplayPort; AMD Radeon 79xx/78xx/77xx series and higher, R7 or R9 270 or higher will be sufficient enough.

 Other specifications can be found below.